-Reference management software is sophisticated software that can help to organise, store and retrieve citations of books, articles, web sites and reports.
+Reference management software applications can help to organise, store and retrieve citations of books, articles, web sites and reports.

-You might choose to use reference management software for your assessment, literature review or thesis.
+You may choose to use reference management software for your assessment, literature review or thesis.

 Citations can be added manually or directly exported from MultiSearch, databases, or websites such as Google Scholar or Amazon.